 How does it all work?

-Members of 100 Women Wilmot may nominate the charities they wish to be included in the draw.
+All charity nominations to be considered by 100 Women who Care Wilmot are suggested by membership.
 Full members can nominate up to 2 charities per year.
 Members must be well-aware of the work/service provided by the charity they nominate and how it benefits the residents of Wilmot and immediate surrounding area.

 100 members means $10,000 to the chosen charity – the more members, the more money to the charity.

 How do I become a member of 100 Women Who Care Wilmot?

 To become a member of 100 Women Who Care Wilmot, click here for our commitment form.

 Yes!
 They're welcome to join and attend with an adult member.
 Their commitment is $10 each meeting.

 How many meetings am I required to attend?

 We understand that occasionally holidays, illness or family commitments need to take precedence over a 100 Women Who Care Wilmot meeting.
 However it is hoped that as members will have committed to only 4 meetings per year, most members will be regular in their attendance.
 Even if absence from a meeting occurs, members are still obligated to forward their $100 to the chosen charity.
 It may be sent with a friend attending the meeting or forwarded to the Treasurer: Wanda Cakebread, 10 Garden Pl., New Hamburg ON N3A 2E6.